Zanj Rebellion: Ali ibn Muhammad

 Regardless of his origins, Ali appears to have spent at least a part of his youth living in the area of Rayy, and at an unspecified date he moved to the Abbasid capital of Samarra, where he mixed with some of the influential slaves of Caliph al-Muntasir (r.
 861–862).
-In 863, he made his way from Samarra to Bahrain (modern eastern Arabia), where he pretended to be Shi'i and started to rouse the people into rebellion against the caliphate.
+In 863, he made his way from Samarra to Bahrayn (Eastern Arabia), where he pretended to be Shia and started to rouse the people into rebellion against the caliphate.
 Support for his cause quickly grew.
 A large number of Bahranis submitted to his authority and the kharaj (land taxes) were collected in his name.
-Despite this, his rebellion eventually failed due to opposition from the local inhabitants, whereupon Ali abandoned the region and relocated to the city of Basra in southern Iraq in 868.
+Despite this, his rebellion eventually failed due to opposition from the local inhabitants, whereupon Ali abandoned the region and relocated to the city of Basra in the Sawad in 868.

 In Basra, Ali sought to take advantage of disturbances caused by the city's rival groups, the Bilaliyyah and Sa'diyyah, and attempted to secure the support of one of the factions.
-Eventually he proclaimed a new revolt, but no one in the city rallied to his side and he was forced to flee to the marshlands of southern Iraq.
+Eventually he proclaimed a new revolt, but no one in the city rallied to his side and he was forced to flee to the Mesopotamian Marshes.
 There he was arrested by the provincial authorities and sent to Wasit.
 He was quickly able to secure his freedom and went to Baghdad, where he remained for the next year.
 During his time in Baghdad he claimed to be a Zaydi by being related to the grandson of Zayd ibn Ali and won over additional followers for his movement.